ds2-lab/FaaSNet/README.md

 The data is made available and licensed under an [Apache License 2.0](https://github.com/mason-leap-lab/FaaSNet/blob/main/LICENSE).
 By downloading it or using them, you agree to the terms of this license.

+#### Attribution

+If you use this data for a publication or project, please cite the accompanying paper:
+> Ao Wang, Shuai Chang, Huangshi Tian, Hongqi Wang, Haoran Yang, Huiba Li, Rui Du, Yue Cheng. "[FaaSNet: Scalable and Fast Provisioning of Custom Serverless ContainerRuntimes at Alibaba Cloud Function Compute](https://www.usenix.org/conference/atc21/presentation/wang-ao)", in Proceedings of the 2021 USENIX Annual Technical Conference (USENIX ATC 21).
+USENIX Association, July 2020.

+Lastly, if you have any questions, comments, or concerns, or if you would like to share tools for working with the traces, please contact us at [**awang24@gmu.edu**](mailto:awang24@gmu.edu)

 #### Downloading

 You can download the dataset here: [LINK](https://drive.google.com/file/d/1YLkLhbeYwxobfMtY_5LWQZyHR_ewg6HK/view?usp=sharing